 - Anything that has you Stuck?

-ImageFIRST is a good example of how a larger company successfully executes daily huddles.
-They are the largest and fastest growing provider of healthcare laundry services to medical practices throughout the continental United States and Puerto Rico.
-They've got 36 locations and over 600 trained associates - so they have a lot of complexity in their business, but still find value in a simple tool like daily huddle.
-I reached out to Yoli Smith, the Regional HR Generalist based in Atlanta to find out more.
+ImageFIRST is an excellent example of how a larger company successfully executes daily huddles.
+They are the largest and fastest-growing provider of healthcare laundry services to medical practices throughout the continental United States and Puerto Rico.
+They've got 36 locations and over 600 trained associates - so they have much complexity in their business, but still find value in a simple tool like a daily huddle.
+I contacted Yoli Smith, the Regional HR Generalist based in Atlanta, to find out more.

 Daily Huddles are part of the culture at ImageFIRST.
-It is our opportunity to get to know the associates, to listen to their concerns, ideas, and opinions.
+It is our opportunity to get to know the associates, and to listen to their concerns, ideas, and opinions.
 It is one of the things that makes us different.

-The biggest benefit we've seen from Daily Huddles is that it builds trust among all associates.
+The most significant benefit we've seen from Daily Huddles is that it builds trust among all associates.

 It is a HUGE commitment.
 Don’t start them if you can't keep them going.
-Also, you need to define the purpose of them otherwise they can turn into something completely different.
+Also, you need to define their purpose of them; otherwise, they can turn into something completely different.

 Consumer Goods Daily Huddle Example

 Here's what Vic had to say about the daily huddle rhythm in his company:

-When I re-upped my commitment to implementing Rhythm at Kerusso, I knew that the daily huddle was supposed to be part of that foundation.
-I, too, like most leaders who learn about the daily huddle rhythm was skeptical about its frequency and the “alleged” impact it would have in our company.
-I really didn’t think we had a problem to solve, just knew it was part of the recommended plan and thought I better at least try what the Dr. had prescribed, and very glad I did!
+When I re-upped my commitment to implementing Rhythm at Kerusso, I knew the daily huddle should be part of that foundation.
+I, too, like most leaders who learn about the daily huddle rhythm, was also skeptical about its frequency and the "alleged" impact it would have on our company.
+I didn't think we had a problem to solve; I just knew it was part of the recommended plan and thought I better try what the Dr. had prescribed, and I am thrilled I did!

 We've experienced several cool things since implementing daily huddles throughout all departments.